 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission (at no extra cost to you).

-No student can get through school without learning about ancient Greece and the famous Oracle of Delphi.
-The Temple of Apollo at Delphi and its Oracle are central figures in Greek Mythology and in the history of Greece.
+No student can get through school without learning about ancient Greece and the famous Oracle of Delphi at The Temple of Apollo.
+The Oracle is central figure in Greek Mythology and in the history of Greece.
 Above all else, one of our priorities on our vacation in Greece was the Delphi day trip from Athens.

 But for Laura, who spent six years studying Western Civilizations in school, this was a priority.
-If you are visiting Greece, how could not visit The Oracle at Delphi?
+If you are visiting Greece, how could not visit here?

 So on a sunny day, we grabbed a rental car in Athens and headed north in search of Delphi, Greece – arguably the most famous site in the ancient world.
 Here’s everything we learned about Delphi day trips.

 Stepping back into Ancient Civilizations for a moment, how can you not remember the famous Delphi Oracle?

 From the 7th century BC to the 3-4th century AD, the Oracle was the most famous person in the world…and perhaps the most powerful.
 The high priestess at Delphi (and it was always a woman) was known as the The Pythia and she oversaw the Temple of Apollo at Delphi.
 But more importantly, she was believed to speak for the Greek god of Apollo on Earth.
 That’s a lot of power.

 For centuries, no major decision anywhere in Ancient Greece was undertaken without consulting The Pythia.
 People would travel across the known worlds to visit Apollo’s Oracle and receive “divine” guidance.